BrBrov/REACT2023Q4/README.md

 >
 > Do it for setup husky!
 >
-> Open trminal and run:
+> Open terminal and run:
 > - chmod ug+x .husky/*
 > - chmod ug+x .git/hooks/*